libp2p/docs/content/concepts/multiplex/mplex.md

 which didn't have yamux support.
 Now that
 [js-libp2p has gained yamux support](https://github.com/ChainSafe/js-libp2p-yamux/releases/tag/v1.0.0),
-you should only support mplex if you need to deal with legacy nodes.
+mplex should only be used to provide backwards-compatibility with legacy nodes.
 {{< /alert >}}

 {{< alert icon="💡" context="note" text="See the mplex <a class=\"text-muted\" href=\"https://github.com/libp2p/specs/tree/master/mplex\">technical specification</a> for more details." />}}